-So it’s Sunday, which is Reader’s Choice day, and a friend of mine asked if doctor’s can tell a woman has Endometriosis by abnormal blood test results.
+So it’s Sunday, which is Reader’s Choice day, and a friend of mine asked if doctor’s can tell a person has Endometriosis by abnormal blood test results.
 I know the answer is “no,” but wanted to delve into the different ways Endometriosis may be diagnosed, and the future efforts of modern medicine to help diagnose Endometriosis.
-For anyone reading this that doesn’t know what Endometriosis is, you can read about it here.

 A run through of your symptoms: